 If the woodsy trails aren’t for you, the paved Wabash River Trail is the perfect alternative.
 Head East from Paradise Springs and run alongside the Wabash River, you’re almost always lucky enough to spot a bald eagle.
 About 6.7 miles later, you’ll find yourself in the town of Lagro.
 This long of a run surely deserves some hardy food and a cold beverage at the 950 Speakeasy Bistro.
 Catch live music on the weekends.
 If you take the trail west, you’ll run into White Rock Recreation for premium Ice Cream and an opportunity to book your next river excursion.

 Another point of interest that might not be top of mind is the quaint town of Roann!
 Park downtown and run to the restored Covered Bridge which sits on the beautiful Eel River.
-Head downstream and you’ll find another historic feature of Roann, the 19th century Stockdale Mill.
+Head downstream and you’ll find another historic feature of Roann, the 19th-century Stockdale Mill.
 After your notable tour, veer south for a quiet country jog.
 You can rest up at Bailey’s Pizza Parlor or Lynn’s downtown diner for a full experience in the tiny town of Roann.
 To support the nutritional component of your training, you won’t want to miss the River Ridge Farm Store.
-The farm is a four season garden and green house with produce that looks like the rainbow.
+The farm is a four-season garden and greenhouse with produce that looks like a rainbow.
 Locally grown and pesticide free.
 River Ridge Farm store sells more than a dozen of other local farm products, making it a convenient place to stock up on all the local goods.

 Step outside your typical routes to keep your training fresh.